-CORE PRINCIPLE 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk Taking informed and transparent decisions which are subject to effective scrutiny and managing risk The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer information that is fit for the purpose - relevant, timely and gives clear explanations of technical issues and their implications. members can ask detailed technical questions of officers.
+CORE PRINCIPLE 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk Taking informed and transparent decisions which are subject to effective scrutiny and managing risk transparent decisions which are subject to effective scruting and managing risk The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer 6.
+Ensure that those making decisions whether for the authority or partnership are provided with information that is fit for the purpose - relevant, timely and gives clear explanations of technical issues and their implications.
+Members are required to make sound decisions based on written reports which are prepared in accordance with the report writing guide and have to be cleared by both Finance and Legal.
+The Executive receives a briefing (Leaders Briefing) two weeks prior to the Executive meeting when members can ask detailed technical questions of officers.
 7. Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making and used appropriately.
 All reports must be cleared by Finance and Legal and contain financial and legal implications.
 Legal and Finance officers are available as needed to give clear robust advice